HanaOrg/Konbini/doc/register.md

 If you correctly did everything, your PR to the authors registry should be merged.
 After that, you are ready to publish a package.

+Be sure your package complies with the [admission criteria](admission.md).

 Just as when you made your profile, you will need to make a Pull Request including a manifest file (and nothing else this time).
 This file must be called `PACKAGE.yaml`, where PACKAGE will be the unique identifier of your package.
 So, if you created `cool-package.yaml`, `kbi install cool-package` would point to your package.

 ### Package manifest specification